 The beach is at its best for an early morning or later afternoon walk, most of the day visitors have cleared out and it’s worth staying the night or for dinner before heading out.
 We love the sunsets down at the river mouth looking back at the volcanic cones of the hinterland.

-Noosa hosts a variety of events during the year including the Surf Festival in February ad March, the food and wine festival in May, Noosa Alive arts and culture festival in July and the Jazz festival in September.
+Noosa hosts a variety of events during the year including the Surf Festival in February ad March, the food and wine festival in May, the Noosa Alive arts and culture festival in July and the Jazz festival in September.

 Our map of the best Sunshine Coast beaches